bioidiap/bob.bio.htface/doc/transfer_learning/transfer_learning.rst

 It's possible to clear observe two clusters formed by the image modalities.

-Let's observe now the same scatter plot of :math:`\phi(X_A)` and :math:`\phi(X_B)`
+Let's observe now the same scatter plot in the embedding space (:math:`\phi(x_A)` and :math:`\phi(x_B)`).

 .. image:: ../plots/transfer-learning/cuhk_cufs/tsne/resnet_gray.png

-Such clusters can't be clearly for this pair of modalities.
+Such clusters can't be clearly seen for this pair of modalities.
-The pairs photos-sketeches from this dataset are quite reliable with respect to the shape as we can observe in the figure below.
+On possible reason for that is that, with respect to shape, the pairs photos-sketeches from this dataset are quite reliable as we can observe in the figure below.
 Even details like the expression, proportion of the face and volume of the hair are the same.
+We could suggest that a linear model could be carried out between :math:`x_A` and :math:`x_B`.

 .. image:: ../img/cuhk_cufs.png